Pranavbarathi05/Penetration-testing/README.md

 # Penetration-testing
 my journey and projects of my journey through pen testing from absolute scratch

+#⚠️ Warning
+- Sensitive information such as private IP addresses, MAC addresses, and usernames have been censored for security reasons.

 # Beginner Penetration Testing Journal

 ## Setup